SteliosMouslech/Pattern-Recognition-Weekly-Coding-Exercises/README.md

 ## Week 2 - Probability theory and Bayesian Decision Theory
 In this weekly assignment  we solve problems based on Bayesian Decision Theory.
 ## Week 3 - Probabilistic Classifiers
-In this exercise I create functions
+In this exercise I create functions to
 - Calculate decision boundary function for a known d dimension gaussian distribution with a known a priori
 probability
 - Calculate Euclidian distance for d dimensions
-- calculate Mahalanobis distance
+- Calculate Mahalanobis distance

 After that we use the above functions to solve problems using **Maximum Likelihood Estimation**

-## Week 4 - Non Parametric Estimation , Parzen Windows, K-NN Kernel
+## Week 4 - Non Parametric Estimation , Parzen Windows, K-NN
-In this Exercise
+In this Exercise we create functions for **Kernel Density Estimation** Using **Parzen Windows** and **KNN**.
+These methods are then used to estimate the probability density function of a random variable

 ## Week 5 - Linear Classifiers
+In this exercise we implement the following algorithms:
+- Batch perceptron
+- Batch relaxation with margin
+- MSE using Pseudoinverse
+- Windrow-Hopf (LMS)
+- Ho Kashyap
+- Kesler Construction

+And use them to classify the IRIS flower Dataset
 ## Week 6 - Support Vector Machines
+In this exercise we try different SVM for the IRIS flower Dataset using scikit-learn

 ## Week 7 - Multi-Layered Perceptrons
+Using  scikit-learn we implement different MLP architectures for the IRIS Flower Dataset

 ## Week 8 - Unsupervised Learning
+In this exercise we use:
+- K-means clustering
+- Fuzzy C-means clustering
+- ISODATA clustering

+To cluster the IRIS Flower Dataset